signalling-games-org/evoke/README.md

 Figures from the literature that are currently in the evoke library can be found in the `examples/` directory.

+## Contributions

+We welcome contributions, especially those that add to the stock of example figures.
+See [CONTRIBUTIONS.md](https://github.com/signalling-games-org/evoke/blob/main/CONTRIBUTING.md) for information about contributing to evoke.

 ## References

 Skyrms, B. (2010). *Signals: Evolution, Learning, and Information.* Oxford University Press. [https://doi.org/10.1093/acprof:oso/9780199580828.001.0001](https://doi.org/10.1093/acprof:oso/9780199580828.001.0001)